Waste Reduction

 Recycling and Waste Reduction Presentations

-City staff provide hands-on educational workshops on waste reduction and recycling for classrooms and community groups.
-For more information or to book a presentation, please call 604-927-3500 or email the Environmental Education team team.
+City staff provide presentations on waste reduction and recycling for community groups.
+For more information please call 604-927-4306 or email the Environmental Education team.

 Backyard Composters

 Turn your yard trimmings and food scraps into rich soil for your garden.
 Backyard composters are available for Coquitlam residents at a subsidized price of $28 (including tax).
-To purchase a composter, please contact Waste Reduction at 604-927-3500 or email email Environmental Education.
+To purchase a composter, please call 604-927-4306 or email Environmental Education.

 Learn more about backyard composting (PDF) and composting with worms (PDF).